csterritt/fiber-basic-auth/README.md

 production server(s) or service(s), or at least it will once you write that code!
 For now, it just `echo`s success and exits.

-First of all, you'll have to figure out some way to get the magic code to your users!
+First, you'll have to figure out some way to get the magic code to your users!
 There's nothing here (yet) to support that.
 All the text mentions emails;
 if you want to use something else, like text messages, change that too.